jivebiscuit/jivebiscuit.github.io/docs/sop/i90-sop.md

 8. Provide Class B service between 5,500 feet MSL and 10,000 feet MSL, as applicable, within the lateral boundaries of Class B airspace and within Gulf Arrival airspace.
 9. Coordinate with East Arrival prior to assigning KIAH RWY 26L/R.
 10. Coordinate “Wrong Side” downwind aircraft that will overfly KIAH with the corresponding feeder controller and point out the aircraft to all Departure controllers.
-11. Provide runway assignment information in the primary scratchpad for all IFR arrival aircraft in accordance with vZHU General Control SOP 2-2-1.
+11. Provide runway assignment information in the primary scratchpad for all IFR arrival aircraft in accordance with [ZHU General Control SOP 2-2-1](../sop/general-control-sop.md#2-2-1-ifr-arrivals).
 12. When assigning an aircraft a RNP approach with RF legs, ensure the aircraft is handed off and communications transferred prior to the Final Controller’s lateral boundary.

 ??? abstract "Gulf Arrival (G) Airspace Maps"